 Talcum Powder Lawsuit Overview

 Johnson & Johnson’s iconic Johnson’s baby powder® as well as Shower to Shower® products both include the mineral talc, which is a silicate.
 However, talcum powder is linked to ovarian cancer in women using talc-based products for feminine hygiene.
+As a result, injured patients may qualify for compensation through a talcum powder lawsuit.

 Johnson & Johnson, the world’s largest manufacturer and distributor of talcum powders, has sold talc-based products for over 100 years.
 Further, the company continues to do so today without adding product warning labels to inform consumers about any potential risks.